 I DON’T REMEMBER who won the best screenplay awards at the Academy Awards on Sunday night.
 All I recall is Angelina Jolie’s leg.
 Jutting out from a massive slit in Jolie’s dress, as she presented the awards in a dominatrix pose, the leg stole the show.
 It practically ate the Oscars.
 By Monday afternoon, the Twitter feed @AngiesRightLeg had more than 15,000 followers.

-Body parts were all the rage at the Oscars, actually; a crop of mostly-forgettable films upstaged by Jolie’s leg (and, secondarily, her ultra-thin arms), Esperanza Spaulding’s fabulous hair, and Jennifer Lopez’s breasts, which spawned a new debate about potential wardrobe malfunctions.
-(There is also a Twitter feed for @JLosNipple.)
-Our culture loves the physical particulars of women; at this point, the Oscars are less about movies than about actresses, clothes, and the opportunity to gawk and discuss.
-Until we turn off the TV, at which point we can’t discuss anything all.
+Body parts were all the rage at the Oscars, actually; a crop of mostly forgettable films upstaged by Jolie’s leg (not to mention her disturbingly thin arms), Esperanza Spalding’s fabulous hair, and Jennifer Lopez’s breasts, which spawned a new debate about potential wardrobe malfunctions.
+(There is also now a Twitter feed for @JLosNipple.)
+Our culture loves the physical particulars of women; at this point, the Oscars are less about movies than about the opportunity to gawk at actresses and their clothes.

 Yet as eager as we are to dish about a celebrity’s bare leg, we are strikingly prudish in discussing issues involving the bodies of real women.
 That dynamic was evident in Virginia last week, when a drama played out over a bill that would have required women who wanted abortions to get ultrasounds first.
 This is the new front in the abortion war: If you can’t change the law, try legislating shame.

 Or, in Virginia’s case, more.
 Because most abortions take place in the first trimester, and because the ultrasound was meant to determine the fetus’s age, the bill would have required most women to submit, against their will, to what is known as a “transvaginal probe.’’
 As in, a long wand inserted inside them.